hydrodog/CPE810C_2016F_Canvas/Canvas_DownloadVer01/README.md

 	Shengjie Hu and Mingju He try to use API to download submissions.

 	TODO:Try to find right api that could download all students submissions and classify them.

+**Date:2016.11.15~2016.11.17**

+	We connect with other team to determine what kind of data they want.

+	Also, we get the right Url to download submissions, but we should login first.
+We are trying to log in canvas first.